-In the paper [WAS+22], we introduced SINDIT21 - SINTEF Digital Twin Architecture - a generic software architecture that provides interface to connect various tools for the purpose of building knowledge graph based Digital Twins.
-Figure 2 illustrates the four-layer architecture of SINDIT.
+In the paper [WAS+22], we introduced SINDIT17 - SINTEF Digital Twin Architecture - a generic software architecture that provides interface to connect various tools for the purpose of building knowledge graph based Digital Twins.
+Figure below illustrates the four-layer architecture of SINDIT.
 The Physical Layer contains the physical assets such as machines or sensors.
 The Data Layer contains all persistent storage back-ends.
 The Business Layer contains (i) descriptions of machines and processes, (ii) services for event detection, capacity estimation, and simulation, and (iii) federated access to relevant data sources.
 The Application Layer exposes the relevant outputs of the Business Layer.
-Depending the on the application domains, different libraries and databases can be exploited to realize SINDIT architecture.
-To develop a generic infrastructure for Knowledge Graph Based Digital Twin in the manufacturing domain, different graph-based technologies, databases and library are investigated and integrated into SINDIT, as shown in Figure 3.
+Depending the on the application domains, different libraries and databases can be exploited to realize SINDIT architecture Figure 34.